moogacs/docs.buf.build/docs/bsr/authentication.md

 ### Revoking an API token

 An API token can be revoked from the same user settings page.
 Simply find the name of the token in the list and delete it.
-It will immediately cease to be a valid authentication method.
+It immediately ceases to be a valid authentication method.

 ## Authenticating the CLI

 The order of precedence for CLI authentication is:

-1. The `BUF_TOKEN` environment variable, if set, will be used.
+1. The `BUF_TOKEN` environment variable is used if it's set.
 2. The `.netrc` file.

 ### BUF_TOKEN